Jewels of Vietnam & Cambodia Mekong River All-Gay Cruise Tour

 As a traveler of Brand g Vacations, you'll also enjoy complimentary beverages and your choice of European cuisine and regional specialties infused with flavors from Asia's celebrated culinary tradition.

-An optional pre three-night extension is available, featuring the famed UNESCO World Heritage site of Ha Long Bay, including an overnight cruise aboard a traditional ‘junk’ boat.
+An optional post four-night extension is available, featuring Hanoi & the famed UNESCO World Heritage site of Ha Long Bay, including an overnight cruise aboard a traditional ‘junk’ boat.
 Also included is a two-night stay in historic Hanoi.

 With just 34 custom-designed suites, space is limited, so book your holidays today!